abhi9716/Facial-Emotion-Recognition/README.md

 #### Model

-The model I have chosen is an XCeption model, since it outperformed the other models.
+The model I have chosen is an XCeption model, since it outperformed the other models (62.3% validation accuracy).
 I tuned the model with :
 - data augmentation
 - early stopping
 - Class weight balancing